 bindkey '^ ' autosuggest-execute

 One of the most useful things that I use in my terminal is the ability to alias commands, so that I can type much shorter commands.
 They’ve made my life a lot easier for a couple of reasons.

-440 (for CS440) to go directly into that directory.
+ymca for my Hack4Impact project to go directly into that directory.
 That way, no matter where I am, I will go straight to that directory.

 Another thing that I use a lot is